SMALL GROUP INSTRUCTION SERIES

 We know that small group instruction is an opportunity to differentiate instruction based on students’ needs.
 We also know that guided reading is the most commonly used small group practice.

-However, it is not the ONLY small group there is!
+However, we also know it’s not the ONLY small group instruction practice!

 Are any of these true for you?